Pizza for dinner? Then this is your game plan when you get home.

 - 1 Tablespoon oil

 In a large bowl, preferably with your hands (so you can get a feel for the dough) mix 2 cups flour and the yeast water.
-Add 1 Tablespoon oil, and a Tablespoon of flour at a time if the dough is sticky.
-Lightly knead for a minute and form into a ball.
-It should be a smooth springy dough.
+Add 1 Tablespoon oil.
+Lightly knead for a few minutes (5-10) until it stops sticking to the work surface.
+Notice the transformation as at first the dough breaks and is sticky.
+As you keep kneading, it stretches and becomes elastic.
+Form into a ball.
+Scrap off the sticky bits from your hand and add it to the dough.

-Cover with plastic or a wet tea towel and leave it to rise for an hour and a half, or until the dough has doubled in size.
+Cover with plate, clingfilm or a damp tea towel and leave it to rise for an hour to an hour and a half, (basically however long it takes to double in size).

-Now transfer the dough to a flour-dusted surface and gently punch it to push out the air.
+Now transfer the dough to a lightly flour-dusted surface and gently punch it down to push out the air.

 Divide into 2 equal portions for 2 large thin crust pizzas or 3 thin crust medium pizzas.